snoopdave/mbcanvas/README.md

 	npm install

-Next, compile the Typescript code into JavaScript:

-	grunt typescript

-Finally, let grunt start a web-server and run mbcanvas in your web-browser.
+Finally, running Grunt will compile, browserify and run the project in your browser:

 	grunt

-Until you stop grunt with control-c, it will watch the Mandelbrot.ts file and will automatically recompile the JavaScript if you change the Typescript code.
+Until you stop grunt with control-c, it will watch the project's Typescript code and recompile it when it changes.

+## Background

+I created this as a way to learn more about Typescript and the HTML5 Canvas.
+Below are some of the things I learned and some of the things illustrated by this project.

+* How to use Grunt to "transpile" TypeScript to JavaScript.
+* How to set individual pixels in an image and paint that image to the Canvas.
+* How to put Typescript classes and functions in separate files.
+* How to use Browserify to enable use of "require" in code that will run in a browser.